TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 In modern large-scale corporate environments, an efficient IT service desk is crucial to safeguarding business continuity and employee productivity.
 As support organizations scale cross-border, tracking operational efficiency often becomes highly complex due to disconnected reporting mechanisms across separate tracking systems.

-The IT Manager (supported by the Service Desk Lead and Executive Board) needs a dashboard to answer 5 main questions:
+The IT Manager (supported by the Service Desk Lead and Executive Board) needs a dashboard to answer 3 main questions:

 ✔️ **Operational Baseline:** What are our current total ticket volumes, baseline resolution speeds, and overall monthly influx trends?

 ✔️ **SLA Compliance Bottlenecks:** Which support queues are experiencing the worst SLA non-compliance issues, and where are systemic delays occurring?

 ✔️ **Ticket Classification Impact:** Do Incident or Request tickets demand longer resolution intervals, and which ticket categories are driving the highest workloads?

-This project unifies disjointed flat-file data into a centralized, interactive analytics solution.
-By uncovering granular performance metrics, it empowers management to execute data-backed capacity scheduling, reorganize staff distribution, and systematically drive down service delivery failures.

 ### 👤 Who is this project for?